NEVADA

 (1863 - 1864), Eightmile

-Located at the Goshute Indian Reservation between Tippett and the state border.
+Located on the Goshute Indian Reservation between Tippett and the state border.
 Originally called Eight Mile Station, it was frequently occupied by troops from Fort Ruby.

 Deep Creek Station